mercifr1/drTGI/README.md

    **Remark**:  source the **SimODE.R** and **Scenario_1_function** before compiling this file

- 6. **Scenario_2_dose_modification_simulation.R**: unbalanced design matrix with dose modifications.
+ 6. **Scenario_2_3_4_dose_modification_simulation.R**: unbalanced design matrix with dose modifications.

-     **NOTE** This file contains the design of the replicated simulations implemented with all scenarios and constratints to reflect the actual clinical trial conditions.
+     **NOTE** This file contains the replicated design matrix and the simulations, implemented with all scenarios and constratints to reflect the actual clinical trial conditions.

     A. Built the design matrix
        - Step1: generate the initial unbalanced design matrix: use  **Scenario_1_function**
-       - Step2: Dose reduction : use **dose_reduction_function** on the unbalanced design matrix generated on Step1 to built the dose reduction event on the cohorts that are of interest.
+       - Step2: **Scenario 2**:  Dose reduction : use **dose_reduction_function** on the unbalanced design matrix generated on Step1 to built the dose reduction event on the cohorts of interest.
 Store the dataset with the modifications.
-       - Step3: Dose omission: use **dose_omission_function** on the unbalanced design matrix generated on Step1 to built the dose omission event on the cohorts that are of interest.
+       - Step3: **Scenario 3**: Dose omission: use **dose_omission_function** on the unbalanced design matrix generated on Step1 to built the dose omission event on the cohorts  of interest.
 Store the dataset with the modifications. **Note**: dose_omission is computed independent from the dose_reduction
-       - Step4: Combine the dose_reduction dataset and dose_omission dataset
+       - Step4:**Scenario 4**: Combine the dose_reduction dataset and dose_omission dataset from step2 and step3
-       - Step5: Merge the dataset from Step4 with the dataset from initial unbalanced design matrix from Step1.( from Step1 matrix  selecte only the cohorts which are  apart from the dose modification: i.e cohort 1 and 2 respectively
+       - Step5: Merge the dataset from Step4 with the initial unbalanced design matrix from Step1.( from Step1 matrix  selecte only the cohorts which are  apart from the dose modification: i.e cohort 1 and 2 respectively

+   **Remark 1**: Each scenario implemetation contains multiple flag columns, in order to merge and bind correctly the final design matrix.
+   **Remark 2**: We generate(repeat) multiple times the design matrix then on each repeatition simulate the SLD profiles.

-    B. Simulation
+    B. Simulations

-      - simulate individual SLD time profiles with mrgsim() using the design matrix from A.
+       - simulate individual SLD time profiles with mrgsim() using the design matrix from A for all scenarios independet

        - repeate each trail multiple time and store the resulting simulation dataset as a data frame
-      - the simulated individual SLD time profiles are pruned by discarding data points past the first instance of 20% increase from nadir
+       - the simulated individual SLD time profiles are pruned by discarding data points past the first instance of $20%$ increase from nadir
        - plot the SLD profile for one of the simulation

    **Remark**: source the **SimODE.R** and **functions.R** before compiling this file.